 Use fluocinolone, hydroquinone, and tretinoin as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Put on 30 minutes before you go to bed.
+- Put on at least 30 minutes before you go to bed.

 - Wash your hands before and after use.

 - Clean affected part before use.
 Make sure to dry well.

 - Put a thin layer on the affected skin and rub in gently.